Brian Dooreck MD

 What causes Crohn's disease?

 The cause of Crohn's disease is unclear.
-Previously, diet and stress were thought to be causative factors; however, experts now know that while these variables can aggravate Crohn's disease, they do not cause it.
-Several factors are likely to play a role in its development, such as inheritance and a malfunctioning immune system.
+Previously, diet and stress were considered causative factors; however, experts now know that while these variables can aggravate Crohn's disease, they do not cause it.
+Several factors, such as inheritance and a malfunctioning immune system, will likely play a role in its development.

 What are the symptoms of Crohn's disease?

-Crohn's disease is not always active, but when it flares up signs and symptoms may appear suddenly.
+Crohn's disease is not always active; signs and symptoms may appear suddenly when it flares up.
 They include but are not limited to:

 Diarrhea